Terms & Conditions and Return Policy

 8.3.
 The Buyer has right to terminate the agreement in writing, on a durable medium, or the Agreement termination form sent to the Seller’s address or email address.
 The form can be downloaded here (click here to view the Agreement termination form).

 8.4.
 When terminating the purchase agreement by means of the Agreement termination form in compliance with the previous point of the GTCs, the Buyer must provide all data required by the form, particularly the detailed specification of the goods, number and date of the order; Buyer’s name and surname, address, signature, and account number to which the received payment will be returned by the Seller.
-The Buyer is obliged to send or hand over the goods in the original packaging, including documentation, manual, letter of warranty, receipt etc., to the Seller within 14 days from the termination.
 We recommend that the goods be insured.
-The Seller does not accept cash-on-delivery packages.

 8.5.
 Upon termination of the agreement, the Seller will return all payments associated with the concluded agreement demonstrably made by the Buyer, particularly the purchase price, including the transportation costs.
 However, the Seller is not obliged to refund the Buyer for additional costs in case the Buyer chose other than the cheapest means of transport offered by the Seller.
 Additional costs shall mean the difference between the cost of transportation chosen by the Buyer and the cost of the cheapest transportation option offered by the Seller.
 The payment will be refunded to the Buyer within 14 days from the date of delivery of Buyer’s notice of termination to the Seller which will include the account number to which the money can be credited.